code-423n4/2022-01-yield/README.md

 ### Interacting directly with smart contracts

 Users are not expected to interact directly with the smart contracts, and it is accepted that they might suffer a loss by doing so.
 The smart contracts must be interacted with in very specific ways, usually by batching a number of calls in the same transaction.
-Recipes for borrowing and repaying debt have been included in this README, although other recipes will be created in the future.
+Recipes for borrowing and repaying debt have been included in this README, although other recipes exist and will be created in the future.

 The recipes for safe interaction are implemented in our approved frontends.
 Interacting with the smart contracts using an unapproved frontend might lead to a loss of assets and users are not advised to do so.

-However, what is never to be expected is that one user interacting with the smart contracts would cause a loss for a different user.
+However, what is never to be expected is that one user interacting with the smart contracts in any way could cause a loss for a different user.

 ### Adding and Removing vaults

 The design of vault addition and removal is intended so that the vault registry in the ConvexYieldWrapper can be updated by anyone.
-An update should only benefit an account, and never represent a loss.
-Losses to an account caused by that same account not adding or removing a vault when appropriate are accepted.
+An update should only benefit an account, and never represent a loss for the caller or the vault owner.
+Losses to an account caused by that same account failing to add or remove a vault when appropriate are accepted.

-### Setting user vaults to 0 in removeVault

-Removing the vaultId from the array would be an expensive affair and there is not a lot of gas savings due to its removal in the getDepositedBalance function.
-Hence, we decided to move ahead with not removing the element from the array.
+## Intentional deviations from best practices
+- We intentionally do not check validity of contract addresses using `isContract` or some other means.
+- We intentionally chose not to use Yul for minor gas savings in favor of readability.
+- We intentionally did not make use of custom errors in spite of the potential gas savings.
+- The length of each revert string is intentional and we do not wish to save gas by shortening them.
+- We intentionally did not apply "unchecked" to the incrementing of loop counter variables, preferring readability to small runtime gas savings.
+- Any "missing" address == 0 checks were intentionally omitted to save gas.
+- We have intentionally inlined as much logic as we care to and do not wish to save any additional runtime gas by inlining more.
+- We have abstracted as much logic as we care to and do not wish to reduce bytecode size to save deployment gas by abstracting more.
+-  In `Cvx3CrvOracle.sol`, `peek()` and `get()` both point to the same internal fn `_peek()`, however `get()` is transactional.
+This is all done intentionally to emulate behavior of Yield oracles.

+## Naming conventions:
+- We intentionally use all-caps variable names instead of mixed case for state variables DAI, USDC, USDT, and IWETH9.
+- We intentionally use PascalCase for certain function names to be consistent with the [contracts](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapperAbra.sol) these were based on.
+- We intentionally use snake_case for certain variable names to be consistent with the [contracts](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapperAbra.sol) these were based on.
+- We intentionally use variable name `I` to represent integral to be consistent with the [contracts](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapperAbra.sol) these were based on.

+## NatSpec
+- We intentionally only include @notice and @dev comments for contracts and functions when we think it is helpful.
+If it is omitted, it is intentional.

 # Areas of concern

-The major area of concern is the math in the ConvexStakingWrapper that has been modified to not use the safe math as solidity version was upgraded.
-And also the ERC20 library used was changed from openzeppelin to yield-protocol/utils-v2.
-Mismanagement of vaults in the ConvexYieldWrapper is another area of concern.
+ - The math in the ConvexStakingWrapper that has been modified to not use the safe math as solidity version was upgraded.
+ - Mismanagement of vaults in the ConvexYieldWrapper.
+ - Math and decimals in `Cvx3CrvOracle._peek()`